-- Earning at least three A grades and one B grade in the four selected TQE classes. - Earning two A grades and two B grades in the four selected TQE classes, and subsequently earning an A grade in an alternate, fifth TQE class. - When five classes are required to meet the 42-unit minimum: Earning at least 30 units of A and no more than 12 units of B in the five selected TQE classes. - Applies only to Biological Engineering, Chemical Engineering, and Material Science and Engineering TQE areas: - Earning at least two Å grades and two B grades in the four selected TQE classes.
-Note that students who receive a B- in a core class (3.20, 3.21, 10.40, 10.50, 10.65, 20.420, 20.440) must earn an A in another class related to that topic area.
-Depending on the circumstances, the class that remediates the B- might be one of the four selected TQE classes or it might be an additional class; in any case the specific class must be approved by the cognizant concentration area chair on behalf of QuEHST.
+- Earning at least three A grades and one B grade in the four selected TQE classes. - Earning two A grades and two B grades in the four selected TQE classes, and subsequently earning an A grade in an alternate, fifth TQE class. - When five classes are required to meet the 42-unit minimum: Earning at least 30 units of A and no more than 12 units of B in the five selected TQE classes. - Applies only to Biological Engineering, Chemical Engineering, and Material Science and Engineering TQE areas: Earning at least two A grades and two B grades in the four selected TQE classes.